mikolalysenko/box-intersect/README.md

 Finds all pairs intersections in a set of boxes.
 There are two basic modes of operation for this function:

-* `full` which detects all pairs of intersections within a single set of boxes
+* `complete` which detects all pairs of intersections within a single set of boxes
 * `bipartite` which detects pairs of intersections between two different sets of boxes

 The parameters to the function are as follows: